ezraexe/animal-training-app/README.md

     - **Status 200 (Success):** If the body contains all of the information and is able to create the user/animal/training log
     - **Status 400:** If the body contains incorrect information
     - **Status 500:** For any other errors that occur
-- (Bonus) In the `POST /api/training` endpoint, we want to add a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
+- In the `POST /api/training` endpoint, we want to add a check to ensure that the animal specified in the training log belongs to the user specified in the training log.
 Add in code to do this.
   - Response:
     - **Status 400:** If the training log animal is not owned by specified user

 ### Update Operations

 - Create a PATCH endpoint at `/api/animal` to update the `hoursTrained` of an animal whenever a new training log is made or updated
-- (Bonus) Create a PATCH endpoint at `/api/training` to edit the info of a training log.
+- Create a PATCH endpoint at `/api/training` to edit the info of a training log.
 - Note these requests will have a similar request body and response statuses:
   - Body: A JSON containing the animal/training log id for the animal/training log we want to edit along with the information we want to update
   - Response: